OUR COMMITMENT TO DIVERSITY, EQUITY & INCLUSION

-- We commit to recruiting and retaining BIPOC representation within our board of directors, leadership teams, volunteers, and membership.
+- We commit to recruiting and retaining Black, Brown, Indigenous, People of Color (BIPOC) representation* within our board of directors, leadership teams, volunteers, and membership.

-- We commit to increasing BIPOC representation throughout our products and services, thought leadership, campaigns, programming, and distribution networks.
+- We commit to increasing Black, Brown, Indigenous, People of Color (BIPOC) representation throughout our products and services, thought leadership, campaigns, programming, and distribution networks.

 - We commit to building a pipeline of marketers that reflect the demographics of the populations we serve.

-- We commit to partnering with organizations that value diversity, equity, and inclusion.
+- We commit to partnering with organizations that value and have demonstrated their support to diversity, equity, and inclusion.

-- We commit to further educating ourselves as to the plight of racial injustice and will use our platform to facilitate courageous conversations that promote anti-bias and anti-racism within the marketing community.
+- We commit to further educating ourselves as to the plight of racial and social injustice and will use our platform to facilitate courageous conversations that promote anti-bias and anti-racism within the marketing community.